Family Engagement Policy and School-Home Compact

 - Include caregivers as members of the School Improvement and Innovation Planning (SIIP) Committee and as collaborators in developing the SIIP and plans for the use of Title I family engagement funds.

-- Collaborate with Parent Liaison to strengthen communication avenues with families.
+- Collaborate with Family Liaisons to strengthen communication avenues with families.
 Communication will include weekly Tuesday Communicator Folders, Panther Press weekly newsletters, website, and social media.

 The parents/caregivers will: